apache/nuttx-apps/graphics/twm4nx/README.txt

     3. Most Twm4Nx configuration settings are hard-coded in *_config.hxx header files.
 These all need to be brought out and made accessible via Kconfig files
-    4. Things become buggy after perhaps 10 shell windows have been opened.
-       Most likely, some resource allocation is failing silently and leaving things in a bad state.
+    4. I have seen some odd behavior when many NxTerm windows have been opened (around 15).
+Specifically, I see failures to start NSH in the windows so they come up blank.
+All other behaviors are normal.
+Most likely, some NxTerm resource allocation is failing silently and leaving things in an unusable.
 The board I am using has 128Mb of SDRAM so I can't believe that memory is the limiting factor.
 These are, however, RAM-backed windows and will use significant amounts of memory.
-The primary issue is that the number of windows should probably be managed to assure that the end-user does not experience odd behaviors with resource usage is high.
+       The primary issue is that the number of windows should probably be managed in some way to assure that the end-user does not experience odd behaviors when resource usage is high.
     5. Menus with sub-menus have not been verified.
 There is no use of sub- menus in the current code base so I expect that there are issues when, for example, and item from a sub-menu item:  That menu and all of its